tmpfs/prism-primitives/doc/readme.md

 }
 ```

+## Implementation

+The components are very thin wrappers around the RN components and do not add any extra functionality apart from that enabled by [Prism][].

+<? @source {javascript} ../src/Text.js ?>

 ## Notes

 This library only exposes the *visual components*.
 API components (such as `Platform`) should still be imported directly from `react-native`.